nx-lr/protea/readme.md

 ![Protea](./banner.svg)

-Protea will be a multi-platform and multi-purpose programming language containing tools you need for building, testing and deploying apps, systems and libraries for the entire tech stack.
-It supports the object-oriented and functional programming paradigms, and allows you to write simple, fast and quality type safe code while leveraging huge ecosystems of libraries.
+Protea is a multi-purpose programming language that serves as a drop-in replacement to JavaScript, and the traditional way of writing JavaScript full stack applications on multiple platforms.
+It fully supports object-oriented and functional programming, and allows you to write simple, fast and quality code while leveraging on the best of the JavaScript (and Python) ecosystems.

 ```dart
 module Button {